mike-matera/doc-introspect/README.md

-# doc-introspect
+# Notebook Introspection

-An IPython Extension That Helps You Find Cells
+An IPython extension makes it possible to find cell contents and results.